India's coronavirus deaths exceed 200,000 after record surge in cases

 “We make hundreds of calls and send messages every day to get our daily quota of oxygen.”

-Delhi Chief Minister Arvind Kejriwal said people were falling sick more severely and for longer periods, stacking up the pressure.
+Delhi Chief Minister Arvind Kejrilwal said people were falling sick more severely and for longer periods, stacking up the pressure.

 “The current wave is particularly dangerous,” he said.